MicrosoftDocs/architecture-center/docs/guide/sap/sap-whole-landscape-secured-content.md

 ### Azure subscriptions

+We recommend using a hub-spoke network design.
+With a hub-spoke design, you need at least three subscriptions to divide your SAP environments.
+You should have a subscription for the (1) hub virtual network, (2) non-production virtual networks, and (3) production virtual networks.
+Subscriptions provide a billing, policy, and security boundary.
+There's no correct number of subscriptions.
+The number of subscriptions you use depends on your billing, policy, and security needs.
+In general, you want to avoid using too many subscriptions.
+Too many subscriptions can add unneeded management overhead and networking complexity.
+For example, you don't need a subscription for each SAP system.

-This architecture uses three subscriptions:
+Our architecture uses three subscriptions:

-- An Azure virtual hub subscription where the hub virtual network (VNet) exists for the primary and secondary regions.
+- **Hub subscription**: An Azure virtual hub subscription where the hub virtual network (VNet) exists for the primary and secondary regions.
 This subscription is for all central services and not just SAP.
-- An Azure SAP production subscription where the production and disaster recovery systems are configured.
+- **SAP production subscription**: An Azure SAP production subscription where the production and disaster recovery systems are configured.
-- An Azure SAP non-production subscription where non-production systems, including sandbox, development, quality assurance, or pre-production systems, reside.
+- **SAP non-produciton subscription**: An Azure SAP non-production subscription where non-production systems, including sandbox, development, quality assurance, or pre-production systems, reside.

-This configuration is optional and depends on size of your SAP landscape.
-You can use a subscription for each environment / tier / workload zone.
-You can use a dedicated subscription for sandbox or project SAP environment only, isolating on network and Azure level the resources to limit blast radius of such crash-and-burn environment.
-One recommendation is to not use too many subscriptions, such as one per SAP system or all SAP BW systems.
-The overhead of multiple subscriptions and implicit different spoke networks becomes too difficult to manage.

 For more information on resource management, see: